ranzosap/LLM-Transparency/README.md

 Despite growing discourse on open-source artificial intelligence (AI), a critical gap remains in evaluating the transparency and accessibility of state-of-the-art (SoTA) large language models (LLMs).
 Recent initiatives such as the Open Source Initiative (OSI) definition of open-source software offer a starting point, yet they inadequately address the unique complexities of openness in modern AI systems.
 Increasing concern around "open-washing" where models claim openness while withholding crucial details undermines reproducibility, fairness, and downstream adaptability.
 In this study, we present a comprehensive analysis of 121 SoTA LLMs developed between 2019 and 2025, including models such as ChatGPT-4, DeepSeek-R1, LLaMA 2, and Gemini 2.5 Pro.
 We introduce two standardized metrics: the Composite Transparency Score (CTS), which evaluates openness across seven dimensions (code, weights, data, documentation, license, carbon disclosures, and benchmark reproducibility); and the Training Data Disclosure Index (TDDI), which assesses the specificity and transparency of training dataset reporting.
 Our results reveal a widening transparency deficit among recent proprietary models, particularly those released in 2025, which often omit key disclosures while reporting high benchmark scores.
 Conversely, select models such as BLOOM, DeepSeek-R1, and Qwen 3 maintain high transparency standards.
 We further propose a badge-based labeling framework and advocate for alignment with global responsible AI frameworks, including the EU Ethics Guidelines, OECD Principles, and IEEE Ethically Aligned Design.
 This study offers the first large-scale CTS/TDDI evaluation and establishes a foundation for promoting reproducible, sustainable, and ethically accountable LLM development in the generative AI era.

 # Summary
-📘 This repository supports our study of 121 leading LLMs released between 2019 and 2025—including ChatGPT-4, Gemini 2.5 Pro, DeepSeek-R1, LLaMA 2, and BLOOM.
+📘 This repository supports our study of 121 leading LLMs released between 2019 and 2025 including ChatGPT-4, Gemini 2.5 Pro, DeepSeek-R1, LLaMA 2, and BLOOM.
 The project introduces two critical benchmarking metrics:

 🧭 Composite Transparency Score (CTS): A 7-dimension normalized index (0.0–1.0) evaluating openness across code availability, model weights, training data disclosure, licensing, documentation, emissions reporting, and benchmark reproducibility.

-📊 Training Data Disclosure Index (TDDI): A fine-grained, 5-point normalized metric that captures how transparently a model’s training data pipeline is disclosed—including data source, preprocessing, licensing, language-domain diversity, and synthetic vs. real data usage.
+📊 Training Data Disclosure Index (TDDI): A fine-grained, 5-point normalized metric that captures how transparently a model’s training data pipeline is disclosed including data source, preprocessing, licensing, language-domain diversity, and synthetic vs. real data usage.
 # Highlights 🚀

 📅 Longitudinal analysis of transparency trends across model generations (2019–2025)